-Monica Roberts, Assistant Superintendent of Engagement for the Boston Public Schools, has over fifteen years of experience in public education.
+Monica Roberts, Chief Engagement Officer for the Boston Public Schools, has over fifteen years of experience in public education.
 In her current role, she oversees family and community engagement, student engagement and leadership development, school and community partnerships, and registration and assignment.
 Under her leadership, BPS is making significant policy and operational improvements that will result in improved outcomes and experiences for students, families, communities and schools.
 Ms. Roberts has served in a number of key positions within the Boston Public Schools since 2001, including Director of School Support and Training; Director of Federal and State Programs, and Assistant Director of Development.

 Shannah Varón joined Boston Collegiate Charter School as Executive Director in July 2011.
 At BCCS, she leads a team of 100 dedicated staff to ensure that graduates continue to achieve 100% acceptance to 4-year colleges and universities.
 Prior to joining BCCS, she worked as a strategy consultant with The Parthenon Group, a Boston-based strategic advisory firm.
 Shannah began her career with Teach For America, through which she served in South Texas as a bilingual special education teacher.
 She then worked for Teach For America in New York City, where she managed the team responsible for the support and development of teachers.
 Shannah holds a B.S. in Foreign Service from Georgetown University and an MBA from Harvard Business School.